-Hackathon (a portmanteau of "hack" and "marathon") is an intensive, time-bound event where participants in multidisciplinary teams collaborate and develop innovative solutions to realworld problems.
-In their book, Kohne and Wehmeier (2020) narrated the origin of hackathons as pure software development meetings for developers to create software on their respective platforms.
-Since then, it has evolved into several forms, and various organizations host hackathons for different reasons: technology companies to promote their products, governments to build technologies for social good, institutions to accelerate scientific discoveries, and schools to empower their students (Ghouila et al., 2018; Kvamsås et al., 2021; Leemet et al., 2021; Warner & Guo, 2017).
+Hackathon (a portmanteau of "hack" and "marathon") is an intensive, time-bound event where participants in multidisciplinary teams collaborate and develop innovative solutions to real-world problems.
+In their book, Kohne and Wehmeier [39] narrated the origin of hackathons as pure software development meetings for developers to create software on their respective platforms.
+Since then, it has evolved into several forms, and various organizations host hackathons for different reasons: technology companies to promote their products, governments to build technologies for social good, institutions to accelerate scientific discoveries, and schools to empower their students [28,42,43,77].
 As it originated outside academia, research is still scarce on hosting hackathons within the education field.
 In addition, most studies concentrated on engineering, computer science, and allied disciplines where innovation is a core mechanism of development.
-For instance, Porras et al. (2018) concluded from a decade of events in software engineering education that hackathons fulfill the needs of students (e.g., acquire hard and soft skills), capstone projects (e.g., foster collaborative work), and society (e.g., solve real problems).
-These needs are collectively exhibited in a recent study by Pakpour et al. (2022), which examined hackathon events to highlight the important role of computer scientists and engineers in controlling disease outbreaks.
-In emulating a real-life workplace and challenges, students perceived the hackathon environment to be more authentic than university classes (Warner & Guo, 2017).
+For instance, Porras et al. [59] concluded from a decade of events in software engineering education that hackathons fulfill the needs of students (e.g., acquire hard and soft skills), capstone projects (e.g., foster collaborative work), and society (e.g., solve real problems).
+These needs are collectively exhibited in a recent study by Pakpour et al. [56], which examined hackathon events to highlight the important role of computer scientists and engineers in controlling disease outbreaks.
+In emulating a real-life workplace and challenges, students perceived the hackathon environment to be more authentic than university classes [77].

 Despite the potential of hackathons for educational transformation, why students intend to or continuously participate remains unexplored.
 Understanding this phenomenon will help devise appropriate institutional schemes necessary to encourage more hackathon participation.
-Building on this research gap, the purpose of this study was to examine the motivational orientation behind student participation in hackathons.
-Although not in the context of hackathons but ECAs, researchers such as Dang and Nguyen Viet (2021) and Liu (2020) launched similar investigations grounded in various theories.
+Building on this study gap, the purpose of this study was to examine the motivational orientation behind student participation in hackathons.
+Although not in the context of hackathons but ECAs, researchers such as Dang and Nguyen Viet [16] and Liu [46] launched similar investigations grounded in various theories.
 However, there is still a lack of understanding on whether student participation is likewise driven by motivational factors.
-Saeed and Zyngier (2012) framed motivation as a prerequisite of student engagement not only in learning but also in the processes (e.g., any activity to achieve sound academic outcomes) by which it is acquired.
-More importantly, motivation is among the most powerful determinants of students' success or failure in school (Hidi & Harackiewicz, 2000).
+Saeed and Zyngier [63] framed motivation as a prerequisite of student engagement not only in learning but also in the processes (e.g., any activity to achieve sound academic outcomes) by which it is acquired.
+More importantly, motivation is among the most powerful determinants of students' success or failure in school [35].
 Thus, this study employed the framework provided by self-determination theory (SDT) to explore the role of intrinsic and extrinsic motivations in encouraging hackathon participation.
 The succeeding parts of the study discuss the theoretical underpinning, research model and hypotheses development, methodology, discussion of the findings, and the implications, recommendations, and conclusion.

-2. BACKGROUND
+2 | BACKGROUND